 The Company currently generates its revenues pursuant to a 20-year term Water Purchase Agreement (WPA) with OPWP, which is indirectly wholly-owned by the Government.
-The desalinated water from the Plant is fully contracted to OPWP and used to meet the growing water demand of the Interconnected Zone during the term of the WPA.
-The contracted water capacity of the Plant represents approximately 20% of the operating capacity in the Interconnected Zone as per OPWP's 7 year statement (2019-2025).
+The desalinated water from the Plant is fully contracted to OPWP and used to meet the growing water demand of the Muscat Zone during the term of the WPA.
+As of 2022, the contracted water capacity of the Plant represents approximately 24% of the operating capacity in the Muscat Zone as per OPWP's 7-year statement (2021-2027)